What is Experimental Autoimmune Encephalomyelitis (EAE)?

 Evidence from the Literature

-The full set of six publications establishes the longitudinal optomotor endpoint profile, measured with OptoDrum, across multiple EAE variants.
+- Establishes the longitudinal optomotor endpoint profile, measured with OptoDrum, across multiple EAE variants.

-Longitudinal OMR data (using OptoDrum) in MOG35-55/C57BL/6 EAE is provided under different modulating conditions (dietary and immunological), establishing the expected deficit trajectory and its sensitivity to between-group differences.
+- Longitudinal OMR data (using OptoDrum) in MOG35-55/C57BL/6 EAE is provided under different modulating conditions (dietary and immunological), establishing the expected deficit trajectory and its sensitivity to between-group differences.

-Documents the more severe and persistent OMR trajectory (measured with OptoDrum) of NMOSD/MOGAD passive transfer variants, providing the comparative benchmark for chronic non-remitting disease modelling.
+- Documents the more severe and persistent OMR trajectory (measured with OptoDrum) of NMOSD/MOGAD passive transfer variants, providing the comparative benchmark for chronic non-remitting disease modelling.

 Summary: Striatech Products supporting your research questions